Making a Difference

 Friday 6:00 to 8:00 PM (in person classes with a small number of students)

-We offer two Level 1 and two Level 2 ESOL classes, as well as Workplace English classes.
-For the September 14 to December 3 term classes will either be online or in person with a small number of students.
+We offer Level 1 and Level 2 ESOL classes, as well as Workplace English classes.
+For the September 14 to December 3 term classes will be in person with a small number of students.
 Instructors work with the entire class, as well as identify individual needs of students.

 12 weeks, $125 fee

 9:00 AM to 11:30 AM

 Monday & Wednesday

 Our case managers provide advocacy, translation services, access to social services, and translation support for medical appointments.
 They collaborate with Elder Services of Merrimack Valley and the Lawrence Senior Center to link seniors to life-saving and preventative services that help seniors prosper in the community.

 Our Youth Writing Program is open to 6th - 11th grade students.
 In a 12 session summer workshop, they will be exposed to various types of writing and explore many styles and examples.
 Hands on work will include writing assignments, group sharing and project rewrites.
 Students are encouraged to rely on their personal experiences by writing about families, and telling their stories as recent immigrants and as children of first generation immigrants and refugees.

 We offer English classes for the workplace.
 These classes are free to residents of Lawrence ($125 for others).